Groups

 In this Oratory, the Blessed Sacrament is exposed between the hours of 7am and 9pm, Monday to Friday, except when Mass is being celebrated in the main Church.

 The Chapel has been open for many years.
-It can seat 8 people and there is a rota of those who are prepared to give an hour once (and sometimes more often) each week.
-However, anyone is welcome to spend any length of time in the Chapel.
+It can seat 8 people and anyone is welcome to spend any length of time in the Chapel.
+Access is gained via a keypad, the code for which is available from our parish priest.

-Overseas Aid Group
+Overseas Aid Group/Mary’s Meals

 Eucharistic Ministers